Advance your leadership skills and creating a bond & commitment to the Scouting movement.

-Program Description for Wood Badge II
+Program Description for Wood Badge Advanced

 Wood Badge is an internationally recognized volunteer-development program focusing on the knowledge and skills needed to facilitate the Scouting program.
 These competencies include youth program facilitation, outdoor skills, Scouter support, risk management and safety.
 The Wood Badge refers to the recognition that Scouters receive when they complete the Wood Badge program: